-1. At paragraph 1.2 (WIT- 60854), I have stated 'During my time as a Cancer Services Co-Ordinator Band 5 from 06.10.2014 to 09.08.2022 my main duties included supporting the Head of Services and OSL (Operational Support Leads), the performance management and commissioning functions within Cancer, the management of the Service and Budget Agreement (SBA) within Cancer Services and the management of the administrative staff within Cancer Services.'
-This should state 'During my time as a Cancer Services Co-Ordinator Band 5 from 06.10.2014 to 09.08.2020 my main duties included supporting the Head of Services and OSL (Operational Support Leads), the performance management and commissioning functions within Cancer, the management of the Service and Budget Agreement (SBA) within Cancer Services and the management of the Service and Budget Agreement (SBA) within Cancer Services and the management of the Service and Budget Agreement (SBA) within Cancer Services and the management of the Service and Budget Agreement (SBA)

-2. At paragraph 7.1 (WIT-6086), I have stated 'Angela Muldrew, Cancer Services Co-Ordinator, would have held these meetings either ad-hocly if something had changed or needed to change following advice from Wendy Clayton/ Sharon Glenny, OSL (Operational Support Lead) to ensure that we were all aware of a change in practice.'
-This should state 'Angela Muldrew, Cancer Services Co- Ordinator, would have held these meetings either ad-hocly if something had changed or needed to change
+- 1. At paragraph 1.2 (WIT- 60854), I have stated 'During my time as a Cancer Services Co-Ordinator Band 5 from 06.10.2014 to 09.08.2022 my main duties included supporting the Head of Services and OSL (Operational Support Leads), the performance management and commissioning functions within Cancer, the management of the Service and Budget Agreement (SBA) within Cancer Services and the management of the administrative staff within Cancer Services.'
+This should state 'During my time as a Cancer Services Co-Ordinator Band 5 from 06.10.2014 to 09.08.2020 my main duties included supporting the Head of Services and OSL (Operational Support Leads), the performance management and commissioning functions within Cancer, the management of the Service and Budget Agreement (SBA) within Cancer Services and the management of the administrative staff within Cancer Services'. - 2.
+At paragraph 7.1 (WIT-6086), I have stated 'Angela Muldrew, Cancer Services Co-Ordinator, would have held these meetings either ad-hocly if something had changed or needed to change following advice from Wendy Clayton/ Sharon Glenny, OSL (Operational Support Lead) to ensure that we were all aware of a change in practice.'
+This should state 'Angela Muldrew, Cancer Services Co-Ordinator, would have held these meetings either ad-hocly if something had changed or needed to change

-Date: 04/05/2023
+Date: \04/05/2023\\\\\